ashutosh3060/Agentic-RAG/Running-Notes-RAG.md

 Generation:
 from langchain_openai import OpenAI
 -- Define LLM, prompt, output parsers and then  create chain using prompt | llm | outputparser ("|" passes the output of step1 to step2 and so on) The pipe symbol "|" is used to chain together the functions in the agent dictionary.
 The output of the first function becomes the input to the next function in the chain

+Orchestration platform for retrieval & generation: **LangGraph** Check how not to use LangGraph and stiil achieve it by using LangChain !

+What is invocation mode ?
+> streaming, async, and batched

+To use LangGraph, we need to define three things:
+  The state of our application
+  The nodes of our application (i.e., application steps);
+  The "control flow" of our application (e.g., the ordering of the steps)

 New Libraries to check: